ongres/stackgres/doc/content/en/04-administration-guide/10-replication/03-remote-cluster/_index.md

 title: Remote Cluster
 weight: 2
 url: /administration/replication/remote
-description: This section explains the features in Stackgres to setup external replication clusters.
+description: This section explains how to setup external replication for a clusters.
 showToc: true
 ---